dominikrys/dns-server/README.md

 ## TODO

-- re-read code
-- go through TODOs
+- re-read all code and go through TODOs
 - make into lib and not bin?
 - refactor + naming
   - no side effects